meekservices/FintekPro/replit.md

-# Financial Services Web Application
+# FintekPro - Financial Services Platform

 ## Overview

-This is a comprehensive financial services web application built as a full-stack TypeScript project.
+This is FintekPro, a comprehensive financial services platform built as a full-stack TypeScript project.
 The application provides portfolio management, market data tracking, investment tools, and financial services including stocks, mutual funds, IPOs, bonds, and loans.
 It features a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.

 ## User Preferences